Skip to main content

 • stability

-• “The game runs great now after the countless optimization patches they have released.”
+• “The game runs great now after countless optimization patches have been released.”

 • optimization